-2.2 Probability models of spike trains
+2.2 Probability Models of Spike Trains.
 A point process can be fully characterized by a conditional intensity function (Daley & Vere-Jones, 2003; Snyder & Miller, 1991).
-We consider the following two classes of models.

-• m-IMI model

-The conditional intensity function of the m-IMI model has the form
+We consider two classes of models.
+First, the conditional intensity function of the m-IMI model has the form